citiususc/blinkg/evaluation/README.md

 # Results

-Results of our experimental evaluation can be found in `evaluation`.
 We evaluated six different LLMs:
 Deepseek, Gemini 2.5 pro, GPT-4 Omni, LLama-3.3-70B, Mixtral 8x22B and OpenAI o3.
 First, we present the similarity scores to analyze how each LLM performs across mapping tasks.
 Then, we show the F-score values for each evaluation setting (expert-based, raw, and post-processed).
 For adapting similarity measures to F1-score graphics, a threshold of 0.8 is used.

 ## Scenario 1